nurahmed12/nurahmed12/README.md

 ---

 ## 🚀 About Me
-- Passionate about translating raw data into actionable insights.
+- Passionate about translating raw data into actionable insights
-- Experienced in building ETL pipelines, dashboards, and ML prototypes.
+- Experienced in building ETL pipelines, dashboards, and ML prototypes
-- Skilled at communicating complex analyses in clear, business-friendly language.
+- Skilled at communicating complex analyses in clear, business‑friendly language

 ## 🛠️ Core Skills